 Place the disks between two flat pieces of cardboard with a rubber band to prevent bending and protect the disks from minor impact.
 Make a protective floppy disk sandwich!

-Place the wrapped disks in a padded envelope and mail.
+Place the cardboard-wrapped disks in a padded envelope and mail.
 Kraft Bubble Mailers are a good choice for shipping small numbers of disks, but make sure the envelope isn’t too roomy, as you don’t want them sliding around inside.

 Shipping Multiple Disks